Mewburn Ellis

-Mewburn Ellis LLP is one of Europe's leading intellectual property firms.
-It is one of the UK's largest firms of Chartered Patent Attorneys, European Patent Attorneys, European Trade Mark Attorneys and European Design Attorneys, with offices in London (Headquarters), Bristol, Manchester, Cambridge and Munich.
+Mewburn Ellis LLP is a European intellectual property law firm.
+It is one of the UK's largest firms of Chartered Patent Attorneys, European Patent Attorneys, European Trade Mark Attorneys and European Design Attorneys, with offices in London, Bristol, Manchester, Cambridge and Munich.

-It has around 60 qualified patent and trade mark attorneys, including 40 partners.
+It has around 100 qualified patent and trade mark attorneys, including 49 partners.

 The firm's main practice areas include chemistry, electronics, computing, telecommunications, mechanical engineering and trade marks as well as a large biotechnology and pharmaceutical practice.
 The firm also undertakes work in areas such as nanotechnology, medical technology, agricultural science and transport.